hotwired/turbo-android/README.md

 #### Patterns

-The `pattern` attribute defines a Regex pattern that will be used to determine if a provided URI matches (and as a result, which `properties` should be applied).
+The `pattern` array defines a Regex pattern that will be used to determine if a provided URI matches (and as a result, which `properties` should be applied).

 #### Properties

-The `properties` that Turbolinks supports out of the box are:
+The `properties` object contains a handful of key/value pairs that Turbolinks supports out of the box.
+You are free to add more properties as your app needs, but these are the ones the framework is aware of and will handle automatically.

-* `uri`: **Required**.
+* `uri` — The target destination to navigate to.
 Must map to an Activity or Fragment that has implemented the [TurbolinksNavGraphDestination](/turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavGraphDestination.kt) annotation with a matching `uri` value.
+	* **Required**.
+	* No explicit value options.
+No default value.
-* `context`: Optional.
-Possible values are `default` or `modal`.
-Describes the presentation context in which the view should be displayed.
-Turbolinks will determine what the navigation behavior should be based on this value + `presenentation`.
-Unless you are specifically showing a modal-style view (e.g., a form), `default` is usually sufficient.
+* `context` — Specifies the presentation context in which the view should be displayed.
+Turbolinks will determine what the navigation behavior should be based on this value + the `presentation` value.
+Unless you are specifically showing a modal-style view (e.g., a form, wizard, navigation, etc.), `default` is usually sufficient.
+	* Optional.
+	* Possible values: `default` or `modal`.
 Defaults to `default`.
-* `presentation`: Optional.
-Possible values are `default`, `push`, `pop`, `replace`, `replace_root`, `clear_all`, `refresh`, or `none`.
-Turbolinks will determine what the navigation behavior should be based on this value + `context`.
+* `presentation` — Specifies what "action" to use to present the given `uri`.
+Turbolinks will determine what the navigation behavior should be based on this value + the `context` value.
 In most cases `default` should be sufficient, but you may find cases where your app needs specific beahvior.
+	* Optional.
+	* Possible values: `default`, `push`, `pop`, `replace`, `replace_root`, `clear_all`, `refresh`, `none`.
 Defaults to `default`.
-* `fallback_uri`: Optional.
-Provides a fallback URI in case a destination cannot be found that maps to the `uri`.
-Can be useful in cases when pointing to a new `uri` that may not be deployed yet.
+* `fallback_uri` — Provides a fallback URI in case a destination cannot be found that maps to the `uri`.
+Can be useful in cases when pointing to a new `uri` that may not be available yet.
+	* Optional.
+	* No explicit value options.
+No default value.
-* `pull_to_refresh_enabled`: Optional.
-Whether or not pull to refresh should be enabled for a given path.
+* `pull_to_refresh_enabled` — Whether or not pull to refresh should be enabled for a given path.
+	* Optional.
+	* Possible values: `true`, `false`.
 Defaults to `false`.
-* `screenshots_enabled`: Optional.
-Whether or not transitional screenshots (when returning to a previous screen) should be used.
+* `screenshots_enabled` — Whether or not transitional screenshots (when returning to a previous screen) should be used.
 This gives the appearance of a much faster experience going back, but does require more performance overhead.
+	* Optional.
+	* Possible values: `true`, `false`.
 Defaults to `true`.

 ### Create a Layout
 You'll need a basic layout for your fragment to inflate.
-Refer to `fragment_web.xml` and feel free to copy that as a starting point.
+Refer to [fragment_web.xml](/demoapp_simple/src/main/res/layout/fragment_web.xml) and feel free to copy that as a starting point.

-The most important thing is to include a reference to the `turbolinks_default` resource.
+The most important thing is that your layout `include` a reference to the [turbolinks_default](turbolinks/src/main/res/layout/turbolinks_default.xml) resource.
 This is a view provided by the library which automatically add the necessary view hierarchy that Turbolinks expects for attaching a WebView, progress view, and error view.

 ```xml
 <include